Johann Jacob Lorentz1

 #3323, b. circa 1720

 Margaret Darnall is estimated to have been born circa 1720 in Virginia.
-She was the daughter of Waugh Darnall and Elizabeth Bronaugh.1,2,3 She married Simon Morgan, son of Charles Morgan and Sarah Alice Thornton.4,2
+She was the daughter of Waugh Darnall and Elizabeth Bronaugh.1,2,3 She married Simon Morgan, son of Charles Morgan and Sarah Alice Thornton, circa 1742.4,2

 Children of Margaret Darnall and Simon Morgan